ThomasVitale/microservices-with-spring-masterclass/README.md

 | `/books`        | `POST`   | Book       | 201    | Book           | Add a new book to the catalog. |

 First, define a new `web` package.
-Then, create a `BookController` class inside with handlers for GET, POST, and DELETE requests as described in the table above.
+Then, create a `BookController` class inside with handlers for GET and POST requests as described in the table above.

 ```java
 @RestController